AStrizh/QTWordShuffle/README.md

 All major logic and functionality is completed.
 From here only UI/UX work left.

 As of last update:
 Red arrow button labeled skip is visible when first presented with a word challenge.
 If solved correctly, red arrow goes away and a green arrow appears.

-Next Steps:
-Add UI/UX elements informing the user they are correct.
 Will show user what the last word was.
 Add a Reset button that moves the letters to the original positions.

+Next Steps:
+Add a welcome screen.
 Keep track of the number of solved vs skipped challenges.
-Add a welcome screen.
-Remove visible correct answer in the "Hint" section.

 ## Process